 The festive season is very nearly here, and it’s one of the busiest periods for many companies.
-Sales increase, clients want everything finishing early before the holidays and some of your staff may fall ill with flu or a winter bug.
+Sales increase, clients want everything finishing early before the Christmas holidays and some of your staff may fall ill with flu or a winter bug.
 This combination can cause chaos in any office!

 The key to success is always preparation.
 As the saying goes, failing to plan is planning to fail!
 Learn from the mistakes of past holiday seasons to ensure this one goes ahead without a hiccup.
 Of course, the exact preparation needed will differ for every business, depending on which sector you work in and your sales forecast, etc. But there are also some general things you can get done which can make Christmas in the office run more smoothly.
 Here’s our top tips.